-If using the Delcom light with the Echo360 POD or Echo360 PRO appliance, see the section below for additional information.
+If using a light with the Echo360 POD or Echo360 PRO appliance, see the section below for additional information.

 If using the Echo360 Device Service, see Using the Device Monitor Software as a Service below for additional information.

 In the Echo360-speak, the term Device Monitor refers both to a small light attached to a classroom PC, as well as to the software that makes the light work with our system.
 The light is also sometimes referred to as a "puck-light".

 This light has two functions:

 - The light color/flash pattern indicates the status of a capture currently occurring

-- If configured to do so, the light acts as a button; pressing it can start, stop, pause, or resume a capture.
+- If configured to do so, the Delcom light acts as a button; pressing it can start, stop, pause, or resume a capture.

 Together, the light and the software provide a visual confidence monitor to instructors and students on the state of a capture device while recording.
 The Device Monitor software also allows users to pre-configure logins and section selections so that instructors can quickly initiate an ad hoc recording without needing to log into the device and use the device interface when used with the Delcom light.

 You can download the Device Monitor software from the Echo360 Downloads page (Settings icon > Downloads) if you are an Echo360 Administrator.

 VERY IMPORTANT!!
 The Device Monitor can be used in one of two modes.
 Either using the standard, Echo360 Device Monitor software or using the service-level Echo360 Device Service.